JeremyOT/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

 Go in to as much detail as necessary here.
 This might be a good place to talk about core concepts and how they relate.
 -->
-Due to additional constraints that apply to stateful services (e.g. each cluster potentially having pods with the conflicting hostnames `set-name-0`, `set-name-1`, etc.) we are only targeting stateless services for the multi-cluster backed use case for now.
-Headless services may be used with stateful sets but the service owner must ensure there are no naming collisions between the `StatefulSet` backends for a supercluster service across the entire supercluster.

 This proposal intends to rely on the K8s [Service Topology API] for topology aware routing, but that API is currently in flux.
 As a result this proposal is